RapidFireAI/Articles/HuggingFace-Cookbooks/rapidfire-sft-multiconfig-training.md

 ## Load and Prepare the Dataset

-We'll use the Bitext Customer Support dataset, which contains instruction-response pairs for training customer support chatbots:
+We'll use the Bitext Customer Support dataset, which contains instruction-response pairs for training customer support chatbots.
+The full, runnable version of this code is also available in the RapidFire AI tutorial notebook (provided that you've installed RapidFire AI locally) [`rf-tutorial-sft-chatqa-lite.ipynb`](https://github.com/RapidFireAI/rapidfireai/blob/main/tutorial_notebooks/rf-tutorial-sft-chatqa-lite.ipynb).

 ```python
 from datasets import load_dataset